MarkoSokser/Inform7-Jigsaw-game/story.md

 		now Ceiling-pending is true;
 		now Turns-remaining is 6;
 		now the hand saw is in the Cell;
-		now the exit door is revealed;
+		now the cell exit door is revealed;
 		say "You press the button.[paragraph break]";
 		play the sound of ButtonPress;
 		say "[paragraph break]A section of the far wall collapses, revealing a heavy metal door.";